Tenura Blog

 With endless adaptability, Grip Strips are the kind of tool you didn't know you needed – until you start using them creatively.

-In conclusion, make sure not to limit your grip strips to just one purpose.
+In conclusion, make sure not to limit your Grip Strips to just one purpose.
 With some creativity, you can transform them into clever problem-solvers for dozens of daily challenges.
-Whether you’re looking to stabilise, cushion, or imply stop something from slipping, Tenura Grip Strips are the flexible friend you need in your toolbox (or kitchen drawer, glove box, desk… you get the idea)
+Whether you’re looking to stabilise, cushion, or simply stop something from slipping, Tenura Grip Strips are the flexible friend you need in your toolbox (or kitchen drawer, glove box, desk… you get the idea)

 Got an Ingenious Use for Tenura Grip Strips?